sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

   [MultiMarkdown](http://fletcher.github.io/MultiMarkdown-4/) dialect.

-    Currently, this is my favorite, because it's very easy to prepare documents that generate good looking out, and does so very quickly.
+    Currently, this is my favorite, because it's very easy to prepare documents that generate good looking output, and does so very quickly.

-    I do run the documents through a C/M4-style pre-processor, allowing me to do some macros and conditional text markup.
+    before processing, I run the documents through a pre-processor, allowing me to do some macros and conditional text markup.

 * XML:  Used for the course outline only.